MatthewLKomar/FatAttack/README.md

 # FatAttack
-Made with some blood, a sprinkle of sweat, lots of tears, and most importantl, a scoop of love.
+Made with some blood, a sprinkle of sweat, lots of tears, and most importantly, a scoop of love.
 Intended for use in the GCS Unreal Engine STUCO.